 Prior to our initial public offering, if the participant wishes to sell or otherwise dispose of shares of common stock that were distributed under the 2015 Plan, the individual must first offer (through a written notice describing the terms of the sale) the shares for sale to us, and we have the option to purchase the shares pursuant to the terms described in the written notice.
-If we do not exercise our right to purchase the shares, the participant will have the right to sell or otherwise dispose of the shares at the price and on the terms of transfer set forth in the prior written notice.
-Upon the participant's termination of employment or service, prior to our initial public offering, we have certain call rights with respect to our common stock distributed under the 2015 Plan.
-After our initial public offering, we have no further right to purchase shares.
+If we do not exercise our right to purchase the shares, the participant will have the right to sell or otherwise dispose of the shares and on the terms of transfer set forth in the prior written notice.
+Upon the participant's termination of employment or service, prior to our initial public offering, we have confurther right to purchase shares.